Updated September 19, 2022

 12. Term of the Service Contract

 12.1.
-The term of the Service Contract (the “Term”) will begin on the date the Customer’s authorized representative accepts the Service Contract proposal within their YouTeam account and will continue until the Service Contract (a) expires upon the completion of the Services thereunder or (b) is terminated in accordance with this paragraph.
+The term of the Service Contract (the “Term”) will begin on the date the Customer’s authorized representative accepts the Service Contract proposal within their YouTeam account and will continue until the Service Contract (a) expires upon the completion of the Services thereunder or (b) is terminated in accordance with Section 13.

 13. Termination of the Service Contract

 13.1.
 Termination of Hourly or Monthly Contract.
-Hourly or Monthly Contract may be terminated by either Party’s 20 Business Days’ prior written notice to the other Party, by mutual consent of both Parties or immediately on the end date specified in the Project Details terms (if any).
+Hourly or Monthly Contracts may be terminated by either Party’s 1 month’ prior written notice to the other Party, by mutual consent of both Parties or immediately on the end date specified in the Project Details terms (if any).
 Except as required by law or as otherwise may be agreed to by the Parties, the Customer remains obligated to pay the fees for the Contractor’s Services provided prior to the termination of the Service Contract.

 13.3.
 Termination for default.
 Either Party may terminate the Service Contract with immediate effect by giving written notice to the other Party if the other Party commits a material breach of any other term of the Service Contract and fails to remedy that breach within a period of 5 Business Days after being notified in writing to do so.

 13.4.
 Termination for insolvency.
 Either Party may terminate the Service Contract with immediate effect by giving written notice to the other Party if the other Party becomes insolvent, files a voluntary petition of bankruptcy, suffers or permits the appointment of an administrator or another insolvency practitioner, or becomes subject to any proceedings under bankruptcy or insolvency law in any jurisdiction, or has wound up or liquidated, voluntarily or otherwise.
 Should any of the above occur, the Party shall immediately notify the other Party of its occurrence.